Eucalyptus wandoo: Distribution and habitat

 The tree is also grown in the United States in the states of Arizona and California.

 Conservation status

-Both subspecies of E. wandoo are classified as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.
+Both subspecies of E. wandoo are classified as "not threatened" by the Government of Western Australia's Department of Parks and Wildlife.

 Decline of the habitat and crown decline of wandoo has been studied.

 It is estimated that there has been a decline in the crown size of Wandoo trees since the 1980s which is due to a decline in the health of the population.
-Some of the causes are thought to be change fire regimes, climate variability, land clearing, fungal and insect activity and salinity.
+Some of the causes are thought to be changed fire regimes, climate variability, land clearing, fungal and insect activity and salinity.